 Synthetic Biology pioneer George Church of Harvard University expects $3,000 personal genomics kits in stores.

-"Pop Atheism" might include popular atheist TV and movie characters, professional athletes, political figures, etc. Look for the first billion-dollar IPO for the Web service that gets atheists together for "rituals," dating and political and business networking.
+"Pop Atheism" might include popular atheist TV and movie characters, professional athletes, political figures, etc.

 Previously on BB: